Skip to content

 }

-// adds it second endpoint as well.
+// edge is not degenerate, add its second endpoint as well.

 func (t *incidentEdgeTracker) addEdge(edgeID int32, e Edge) {